johnwalicki/TI-SimpleLink-Workshop/part2/CREATEIOTP.md

 Then, return here so you can proceed to the next step.

-**Congratulations** - You have completed the creation of a Node-RED and Watson Internet of Things Platform Starter application in the IBM Cloud..
+**Congratulations** - You have completed the creation of a Node-RED and Watson Internet of Things Platform Starter application in the IBM Cloud.

 Continue to the next step - [Device Types and Devices](SIMPLELINKDEVICE.md)